Wednesday, August 6, 2025

 Here I am way back when I was 20 in 1994.
 This is the first time that I took a selfie in my Speedo.
 I wanted to be naked but I was too afraid to do so, as this photo was taken on film which had to be developed at the photography shop.
 Digital cameras were not yet available.
 In retrospect, I should have done it anyways.
 It would have made for a more interesting picture.
 However I'm still glad to have this one as it proves that I used to be that slim!
 Alas, we can't stay young forever!

-Unfortunately I had a Catholic upbringing, so at the time that I took this photo I thought that I was doing something sinful and morally wrong for taking a picture of my almost naked body in a Speedo.
+Unfortunately I had a Catholic upbringing, so at the time when I took the above photo I thought that I was doing something sinful and morally wrong for taking a picture of my almost naked body in a Speedo.
 That's why I have such a serious look on my face, I didn't want to get caught taking the picture.
-Seems rather foolish of me doesn't it?
-Yet it's this same Catholic ideology that has affected our culture so negatively.
+Seems rather foolish of me to have worried so much doesn't it?
+There's absolutely nothing morally wrong or sinful about this Speedo selfie photo!
+It's just me in a swimsuit!
+Even if I had taken a naked selfie there would have been nothing wrong with it, as there's nothing shameful about simply being naked.
+Yet it's this same Catholic ideology of wrongdoing and shame that has affected our culture so negatively.
 Our naked bodies are not sinful or immoral, that's just nonsense.

 Quite honestly, I have been thinking about and wanting to be openly naked in public for a long time.
-Back in my early 30's I bought my first digital camera and privately began taking naked photos of myself, which I enjoyed doing for many years.
+Back in my early 30's shorty after I bought my first digital camera, I privately began taking naked photos of myself which I enjoyed doing for many years.
 It made me feel tuned in and connected to my body.
-Yet, it also made me feel badly that I could never share any of the photos openly with anyone without being judged negatively for doing so.
-Regretfully, that very same feeling of shame is what made me destroy my nude photos immediately after taking them, or within a few days.
-This happened every time after each photos session, and was difficult for me to do because I felt that I had no choice but to destroy something that I thought was beautiful about myself.
+Yet, it also made me feel badly that I could never share any of my naked photos openly with anyone without being judged negatively for doing so.
+Regretfully, that very same feeling of shame is what made me destroy my naked photos immediately after taking them, or within a few days.
+This happened every time after each photo session even though it was difficult for me to do because I felt that I had no choice but to destroy something that I thought was beautiful about myself.

 One of the photos that I took in 2006 when I was 32.